mushfoo/puka/docs/legal/privacy-policy.md

 ### Third-Party Cookies

-- Supabase may use technical cookies for authentication
+- Better-auth may use technical cookies for authentication
 - No advertising or social media tracking cookies

 ## Changes to This Privacy Policy